brunoreis/palestraGraphQL/GraphQLArticle.md

 I found mature libs in PHP and the app organization, after a lot of refining, came out to be very good and clean in the backend too.
 Indeed, **GraphQL helped me a lot on that Backend organisation.**

-Another choise here was running most tests over the API layer, what also proved to be a very good decision.
+Another decision taken was running most tests over the API layer, what also proved to be a very good decision.
 I like a lot **TDD**, but finding the correct amount of tests to move fast and also finding the correct layer to test is a fine art to me.

 Well, this stuff is hard to talk about, so please take a look at the code([1](https://gitlab.com/bruno.p.reis/nosso-jardim)[2](https://gitlab.com/bruno.p.reis/nosso-jardim-client)) to get an overall feeling befor we start.
 Or, if you are not in a mood, just follow along.